dadkakdead/MyBoss/README.md

 2. To customize UI (Ribbon XML):
 [Reference guide on UI], [Mac Ribbon examples], [Win Ribbon examples]
     - PC: Suggest using utility [OfficeCustomUIEditorSetup]
     - Mac: suggest you find a PC and check the point below.
-[However], if you change the extension of *ntorgchart.pptm* from PPTM to ZIP and look inside the archive, you will find the Ribbon XML, which you can then edit...
+[However], if you change the extension of *MyBoss.pptm* from PPTM to ZIP and look inside the archive, you will find the Ribbon XML, which you can then edit...

 [Reference guide on UI]: <https://msdn.microsoft.com/en-us/library/dd926139(v=office.12).aspx>